 Free pepper spray for women

-James Shaw sells self defense products on his website ResistAttack.com.
+James Shaw sells self defense products on his website ResistAttack.org.
 On Sunday, he and his wife ventured to Waterloo Records in Downtown Austin, the former workplace of Barrera, and handed out free canisters of pepper spray.

 It’s something that he’s done for months now.
 The idea to arm young women first sparked in Shaw’s mind when his 17-year-old daughter first started making college visits.

 “We’re just trying to spread the mission as far as we can,” Shaw said.
 “We want to try to give every woman in America pepper spray.”

 Since August 1, he says he’s handed out more than 800 free canisters of pepper spray.
 This week, he’s been hitting the streets in Central Austin, making sure everyone in the Heritage Neighborhood, where Barrera lived and was killed, has protection.

 “It is generally a safe town but when things like this happen people really start to focus, ‘Should I be walking on my own at dark?’,” Shaw said.
 “People really need to be walking together and staying with their friends.”

 Very cool.
 Go check out his website, ResistAttack.org.